 Now quite some time ago I graduated from the University of Michigan School of Music, Theater and Dance and the School of Art & Design, with two BFA degrees.

 It wasn’t so long ago that I don’t remember the struggle of it all.
 The uncertainty of being surrounded by so many other talented musicians.
 I walked in as a piano performance major.
 I walked out something else.

 I took creative writing and argumentative writing courses.
 I took drawing classes and learned how to program in C, LISP, Lingo, and Java.
 I hung theater lights, ran light boards and sound board, manned video cameras and microphones, created multimedia spaces and floating music boats, took piano lessons, ceramics, metalsmithing, sculpted a bust of my own head, and managed to survive music theory, art & music history, statistics, and all the critiques of five years of Graphic Design.

 It was exhausting at the time, though as I look back on it I’d do that part of it all over again.
-However convoluted and confusing it all was, it all led to what I’m doing now.
+However confusing it all was, it all led to what I’m doing now.

 All of that started with a six-year old boy, leaning over the keys of a piano, plinking out the tunes I heard in the Legend of Zelda.

 My six-year-old self wouldn’t have known that so many years later, I’d be making a real book, and that it would be shown on the University’s site.

 My six year old self wouldn’t have believed it.
 Really?
 I did that?

 I think I get lost sometimes in the wrong ideas.
 Someone else’s dream.
 But there’s still that six year old inside, still fascinated with the world, who just wants to make something neat.